valkey-io/valkey-doc/docs/connect/cli.md

 ## Performing an LRU simulation

-Redis is often used as a cache with [LRU eviction](/topics/lru-cache).
+Valkey is often used as a cache with [LRU eviction](/topics/lru-cache).
 Depending on the number of keys and the amount of memory allocated for the cache (specified via the `maxmemory` directive), the amount of cache hits and misses will change.
 Sometimes, simulating the rate of hits is very useful to correctly provision your cache.

-The `redis-cli` has a special mode where it performs a simulation of GET and SET operations, using an 80-20% power law distribution in the requests pattern.
+The `valkey-cli` has a special mode where it performs a simulation of GET and SET operations, using an 80-20% power law distribution in the requests pattern.
 This means that 20% of keys will be requested 80% of times, which is a common distribution in caching scenarios.

-Theoretically, given the distribution of the requests and the Redis memory overhead, it should be possible to compute the hit rate analytically with a mathematical formula.
-However, Redis can be configured with different LRU settings (number of samples) and LRU's implementation, which is approximated in Redis, changes a lot between different versions.
+Theoretically, given the distribution of the requests and the Valkey memory overhead, it should be possible to compute the hit rate analytically with a mathematical formula.
+However, Valkey can be configured with different LRU settings (number of samples) and LRU's implementation, which is approximated in Valkey, changes a lot between different versions.
 Similarly the amount of memory per key may change between versions.
-That is why this tool was built: its main motivation was for testing the quality of Redis' LRU implementation, but now is also useful for testing how a given version behaves with the settings originally intended for deployment.
+That is why this tool was built: its main motivation was for testing the quality of Valkey' LRU implementation, but now is also useful for testing how a given version behaves with the settings originally intended for deployment.

 To use this mode, specify the amount of keys in the test and configure a sensible `maxmemory` setting as a first attempt.

-IMPORTANT NOTE: Configuring the `maxmemory` setting in the Redis configuration is crucial: if there is no cap to the maximum memory usage, the hit will eventually be 100% since all the keys can be stored in memory.
+IMPORTANT NOTE: Configuring the `maxmemory` setting in the Valkey configuration is crucial: if there is no cap to the maximum memory usage, the hit will eventually be 100% since all the keys can be stored in memory.
 If too many keys are specified with maximum memory, eventually all of the computer RAM will be used.
 It is also needed to configure an appropriate
 *maxmemory policy*; most of the time `allkeys-lru` is selected.